 If the offline help system is not installed, the option to use it as the help source is not available.

 Online and offline help systems

 The online and offline help systems are comprehensive, and essentially equivalent, reference sources for ArcGIS Pro.

 The online help system

 By default, ArcGIS Pro uses the online help system.
-This system opens in a web browser and requires an Internet connection.
-The topics in the online help system describe the current software version.
-Online help is not available for older versions of ArcGIS Pro.
+This system opens in a web browser and requires an internet connection. .

-Topics in the online help system are organized thematically by a series of tabs.
-Each tab has a table of contents with sections that can be expanded and browsed.
+Topics in the online help system are organized thematically by a series of horizontal tabs.
+Each tab has its own table of contents with sections that can be expanded and browsed.

-Tabs divide help topics into thematic categories.
-Each tab has a table of contents.
+Horizontal tabs divide help topics into thematic categories.
+Each tab has its own table of contents.

 Breadcrumbs track your position in the table of contents.